 When a Child or Baby Dies

-When a child dies it is often a very difficult time for everyone involved.
+When a child or baby dies it is often a very difficult time for everyone involved.
 Usually, there are a range of professionals (like midwives, nurses and bereavement teams) who will offer emotional and practical guidance.
 They will also be aware of a wide range of groups that can offer short or long-term support.

 Depending on the child’s age and where they have died, there are a range of funeral options available, and these will start to be discussed with you by the healthcare professionals involved.
 With the right support you can start to consider what is best for you, your friends and family.